TharinduDR/TransQuest/docs/architectures/sentence_level_architectures.md

 # TransQuest Architectures
-We have introduced two architectures in the TransQuest framework, both relies on the XLM-R transformer model.
+We have introduced two architectures for the sentence level QE in the TransQuest framework, both relies on the XLM-R transformer model.

 ##MonoTransQuest